-I saw you across the way, on the other side of the tent, on Labor Day, and my insides fluttered, my heart sped up, and I was overwhelmed…
+I saw you across the way, on the other side of the tent, on Labor Day, and I was overwhelmed…

 Ten years ago, it was, you contacted me, although I think it was a ruse.
 “Kathy, I saw that hemp necklace you had on, you said you make them, I wonder if you’d make me one?”